 Combine a little know-how, with a custom seasoning mix, and melted butter and you've got yourself a pretty amazing steak.
 Pair it with a batch of baked sweet potato fries or oven baked home fries, and you have a full meal!

 Before we get started, let me start off with a little note about the steak.
-In the recipe, we have it listed as a 1.5 pound steak or steaks.
+In the recipe, we have it listed as a 1 ½ pound steak or steaks.
 When we originally made this recipe, that's what we used.
-Fast forward three years, and we decided to give the post an update with new pictures and a step-by-step video.

 The recipe stayed the same, except the size of the steak which can be adjusted.
 You just won't use as much of the seasoning.
 Now, back to how to make our flat iron steak recipe! 🙂

 - In a small bowl combine the seasoned salt, Italian seasonings, black pepper, garlic powder, and the onion powder.
 Give them a quick mix with a fork to blend the seasonings.

 - Liberally season both sides of each steak, making sure to use ALL the spice mix (assuming you're using the full 1 ½ pounds of meat).

 Tips and Variations:

 - Start with a high-quality cut of steak with good marbling.
 Marbling helps keep the steak from drying out while it cooks and provides flavor.

 - Use butter while cooking flat iron steak as it prevents sticking and adds extra flavor.

 - Avoid moving the steak around too much in the pan before it's seared (i.e., first side down).
 You want to get a good sear on the first side before flipping it to the second side.